Skip to content

 • A Hair Mask (L’Oreal SerieExpert ) as a Conditioner.

-• A clarifying shampoo (L’Oreal Pure Resource) once in 2 months.
+• A clarifying shampoo (L’Oreal Pure Resource) once every 2 months.

 • A Serum (Moroccan Oil) after every wash, when my hair is 90% dry.